OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 ## Test Objectives

-- find all API endpoints supported by the back end server code, documented or undocumented
+- find all API endpoints supported by the backend server code, documented or undocumented
-- find all parameters for each endpoint supported by the back end server, documented or undocumented
+- find all parameters for each endpoint supported by the backend server, documented or undocumented
 - find `interesting` data related to APIs in HTML and JavaScript sent to client

 ## How to Test